bateskendall/transit-trend/README.md

 - transformer.py: Module for transforming the binary data into a structured format.
 - tf_loader.py: Module for loading the structured data into the PostgreSQL database.
 - scheduler.py: Module for scheduling the data fetching, transformation, and loading processes.
-- load_static_gtfs.py: Module for loading static gtfs data from .txt files in /data folder.
+- load_static_gtfs.py: Module for loading static gtfs data from .txt files in /data folder into the PostgreSQL database.